svuth23/nosql-challenge/README.md

 Hint: You will need to use the aggregation method to answer this.

-The first 5 rows of your resulting DataFrame should look something like this:
+The first 5 rows of your resulting DataFrame :

 ![image](https://github.com/svuth23/nosql-challenge/assets/136966712/5ac478b9-7b5a-48f0-808c-71a2412b7317)